Stochastic maximum principle for problems with delay with general dependence on the past: Introduction

+Notice that this formula can be rewritten in a differential way under stronger assumptions on the coefficients, see Section \ref{Sec:contr}, formula \eqref{max-princ:fin:condiz-ham-diffle}.

-The results are applied to a stochastic optimal control problem arising in advertisement models with delay and to an optimal portfolio problem with execution delay, we refer to Sections \ref{sec:opt-adv} and \ref{sec:opt-port} for details.
+The results achieved by means of the stochastic maximum principle can be applied to a stochastic optimal control problem arising in advertisement models with delay and to an optimal portfolio problem with execution delay, we refer to Sections \ref{sec:opt-adv} and \ref{sec:opt-port} for details.

-After the introduction of anticipated backward stochastic differential equations (ABSDEs) in the paper \cite{PengYang} the stochastic maximum principle for delay equations, has been widely studied in the literature.
+After the introduction of anticipated backward stochastic differential equations (ABSDEs) in the paper \cite{PengYang}, the stochastic maximum principle for delay equations has been widely studied in the literature.
 We mention, among others, \cite{ChenWuAutomatica2010}, where a problem with pointwise delay in the state and in the control is studied, \cite{oksendal2011optimal}, where a controlled state equation driven by a Brownian motion and by a Poisson random measure is taken into account, and the delay affects the system by means of terms with a more restrictive structure that the one considered in \eqref{barf-barg-intro}, indeed, the measures $\mu_j,\, j=1,...,4$ all reduce to the same measure, absolutely continuous with respect to the Lebesgue measure, and with exponential density.

-In the present paper we study the stochastic maximum principle for stochastic control problems where the state equation may present delay in the state and in the control and where in the cost functional associated we allow dependence on the past trajectory also in the final cost.
-We formulate the maximum principle by means of an adjoint equation which turns out to be an ABSDE of a more general form than the ones introduced in \cite{PengYang} and generalized in \cite{ElliottYang}.
+In the present paper we study the stochastic maximum principle for stochastic control problems where the state equation may present delay in the state and in the control and where in the associated cost functional we allow dependence on the past trajectory also in the final cost.
+Following the standard steps in the variational approach for control problems, we formulate the maximum principle by means of an adjoint equation. {The novelty is that the adjoint equation} turns out to be an ABSDE of a more general form than the ones introduced in \cite{PengYang} and generalized in \cite{ElliottYang}.
 This is due to the fact that we allow dependence on the past trajectory also in the final cost.
-Such dependence on the past trajectory in the final cost has been studied also in \cite{GMO}, for an infinite dimensional evolution equation with delay only in the state and no control dependent noise.
+It turns out that the adjoint equation is not regular enough to be an It\^o process and so to prove the stochastic maximum principle we must introduce some suitable regularized approximating problems.
+The dependence on the past trajectory in the final cost has been studied also in \cite{GMO}, for an infinite dimensional evolution equation with delay only in the state and no control dependent noise.
 The adjoint ABSDE considered in \cite{GMO} is similar to the one we handle here; in the present paper the ABSDE is solved directly by an extension of the formulas for linear BSDEs.